The Beauty of Everyday Things

 Below: Everyday things painted by Yuka Okada Martin Mendo

 Zoom link will be emailed to participants upon registration.

-Julie Kashin Kwong has been studying Japanese Tea Ceremony since 2006 and is a senior student of Mouri Sensei.
+Kashin Julie Kwong has been studying Japanese Tea Ceremony since 2006 and is a senior student of Mouri Sensei.
 She practices tea in the school of Omotesenke, which is the closest tea school connected to Soto Zen.
-She is a student of Jakusho Kwong-roshi abbot of Sonoma Mountain Zen Center and has lived and practice at SMZC for the past 15 years.
+She is a senior student of Jakusho Kwong-roshi, abbot of Sonoma Mountain Zen Center and has lived and practiced at SMZC for over 15 years.
 She also leads and instructs Nyoho-e (traditional zen practice of sewing).